plewis/plewis.github.io/phylogenetics/hw-mcmc.md

     print('log(likelihood)       = %12.5f' % logLikelihood(v))
     print('log(prior)            = %12.5f' % logPrior(v))
     print('log(posterior kernel) = %12.5f' % logPosteriorKernel(v))

+Thus, the `hw7.py` program will calculate every quantity you need except for the proposed edge length.
+The uniform random variates you need to choose the proposed edge length given the current edge length are provided (so that you will get the same answer as me, making it much easier for me to grade!).

+Even though `hw7.py` spits out the log-likelihood and log-prior, the only quantity you need is the log-posterior-kernel.
+The posterior kernel is the height of the "landscape" that the "robot" is exploring.

+Note that $\log(R)$ equals the log-posterior-kernel of the proposed edge length minus the log-posterior-kernel of the current point.
+The value of $\log(R)$ will be negative if the "robot" is proposing to go downhill and will be positive if it is proposing to go uphill.

 {% comment %}
 Here are the random uniform deviates in list form: